pasekaalex/pasekaalex.github.io/README.txt

 index.html in root is for the website: pasekaalex.github.io styles.css is the stylesheet for the website

-src/hw3/ contains WordCount.Java which generated the WordFrequencyDataResults.txt found in root.
+hw3/ contains WordCount.Java which generated the WordFrequencyDataResults.txt found in root.

+hw3/ contains App.Java which generated Stairway.png using the Kumo Library